lmorg/murex/GUIDE.quick-start.md

 _murex_ also uses square brackets instead as well.
 There are a few other changes, read [GUIDE.arrays-and-maps.md](GUIDE.arrays-and-maps.md#the-array-builtin) for more on using the `array` builtin.

+## Back ticks

+In _murex_ back ticks do not spawn subshells.
+Back ticks are treated like a regular, printable, character.
+Their only "special" function is quoting strings in `eval`, eg:

+    if { eval: `quoted string`==variable } { out "do something" }